Tejeswar-Ramachandran/Whistler-Wave-Amplifier/README.md

 The entire circuit was designed and simulated on the LT Spice software.

+NOTE: For further details on the technical aspects of the project, kindly refer to the Ciruit diagram and simulation results.

 The ciruit mainly consists of 3 secrions:

 1. **Twin-T Notch Filter:**